 Close any open projects which are not in current use.
-This may sound trivial, however at times some big projects can really slow down the performance.
-Closing unwanted projects makes sure that all caching is used for current working project.
+This may sound trivial, however, at times some big projects can really slow down the performance.
+Closing unwanted projects make sure that all caching is used for the current working project.

-Set all Validations (Preferences > Validation) to ‘Manual’ – For example, XML validation is one of a very common validations and may cause slowness if many XML files are present in project.
+Set all Validations (Preferences > Validation) to ‘Manual’ – For example, XML validation is one of very common validations and may cause slowness if many XML files are present in the project.

-Automated build are real help doing quick development since its triggered when any file in project changes, however it may take long time based on the size of project.
+The automated build is real help doing quick development since it triggered when any file in project changes, however, it may take a long time based on the size of the project.
 You can turn off this feature and always do the build manually as needed.

 Another performance boost can be gained by disabling label decorations (Windows -> Preferences; General -> Appearance -> Label Decorations) and by disabling unused capabilities on startup (Windows -> Preferences; General -> Startup and Shutdown)